 The position regarding settlement agreement tax free payments when leaving an employer is complex.
 Further complexities arise where shares are relinquished upon leaving employment.
-We review the documents and your position and plan your strategy.

 Helping employees achieve the best outcome

 Drawing on our experience of the areas employees frequently need help with, we have put together:

 - Top 10 FAQs on settlement agreement tax free payments when leaving employment; and

 - Guidance on dealing with share transfers and the tax arising on any gains.

 Each year we review hundreds of settlement agreements for employees, senior executives and directors.
 We combine employment law and tax expertise.
 We are also able to advise on the corporate aspects attaching to share awards.
 Usually your legal costs are paid by your employer.

 Guidance on how payments on leaving employment work

 The risk is you will lose tax-relief if the settlement agreement is not structured appropriately.
 HMRC routinely review settlement agreement payments to collect more tax.
 Don’t rely on your employer’s settlement agreement.
 It may not be drafted in a way that is tax efficient for you.